Chapter 16 Cross-validation

 ## fit_N400_sih 0.0 0.0

-As before, and as with PSIS-LOO-CV, K-fold-CV, we can’t distinguish between the two models.
+As before, and as with PSIS-LOO-CV and with K-fold-CV, the two models can’t be distinguished.

 16.4 Comparing different likelihoods with cross-validation

-We now compare two models with different likelihoods.
-In section 3.7.2 from chapter 3, we saw how a log-normal distribution was a more appropriate likelihood than a normal distribution for response times data.
+One can also compare two models with different likelihoods.
+Section 3.7.2 in chapter 3 showed how a log-normal distribution was a more appropriate likelihood than a normal distribution for response times data.
 This was because response times are bounded by zero and right skewed, unlike the symmetrical normal distribution.
-Now we’ll use PSIS-LOO-CV to compare the predictive accuracy of the Stroop model from section 5.3 in chapter 5, which assumed a log-normal likelihood to fit response times of correct responses with a similar model which assumes a normal likelihood.
+Let’s use PSIS-LOO-CV to compare the predictive accuracy of the Stroop model from section 5.3 in chapter 5, which assumed a log-normal likelihood to fit response times of correct responses with a similar model which assumes a normal likelihood.

 data("df_stroop")